BRITISH FILM LOCATIONS

 The Golden Age and Stardust film locations

-Stardust is also due for release later this year.
-The fantasy film stars Robert De Niro, Al Pacino, Claire Danes, Michelle Pfeiffer, Gwyneth Paltrow and Rupert Everett.
-British film locations include Ashridge Estate, where a wall was built to mark the end of the “real world,” Bibury, in the Cotswolds, Stowe, Buckinghamshire and Pen-y-fan in Wales.
+Stardust is a fantasy film that stars Robert De Niro, Al Pacino, Claire Danes, Michelle Pfeiffer, Gwyneth Paltrow and Rupert Everett.
+British film locations include Ashridge Estate, where a wall was built to mark the end of the "real world," Bibury, in the Cotswolds, Stowe, Buckinghamshire and Pen-y-fan in Wales.

-Becoming Jane is a new movie to be released this month.
-Starring Anne Hathaway and Dame Judi Dench, the film tells the story of the novelist's early life.
+Becoming Jane stars Anne Hathaway and Dame Judi Dench.
+The film tells the story of the novelist's early life.
 Visitors to Bath, in southwest England, can follow Jane Austen's footsteps and discover the city where she lived for six years.

 Jane Austen's novels, Northanger Abbey and Persuasion, were set in Bath.
 The perfectly preserved UNESCO World Heritage site resembles the Georgian city as she knew it.